sailakshmi17/guide/src/pages/html/html-forms/index.md

 A form will take input from the site visitor and then will post it to a back-end application such as CGI, ASP Script or PHP script etc. The back-end application will perform required processing on the passed data based on defined business logic inside the application.

 There are various form elements available like text fields, textarea fields, drop-down menus, radio buttons, checkboxes, etc.
+The reset element can be used to reset the values entered in the form ,nothing but form is reset to its original state.
 The HTML `<form>` tag is used to create an HTML form and it has following syntax −

 ``` html